-Working for Violin Memory means I get to play with a lot of high performance storage.
+Working for Kaminario means I get to play with a lot of high performance storage.
 This is a Good Thing.
 But with so much cool stuff available to mess around with, how do I go about differentiating the various products and versions in my lab?
-For example, if I get hold of a new Violin Memory MLC flash memory array, how hard can I drive it using Oracle?
+For example, if I get hold of a new Kaminario all flash array, how hard can I drive it using Oracle?
 There are many load generation and benchmarking tools available out there, but I’m not interested in raw I/O performance – I can get that from the datasheet.
 I want to view the array through the lens of an Oracle database instance.

 Even more importantly, I want to test the differences in performance as I change various parts of the equation: operating system, kernel, multipathing parameters, UDEV parameters, ASM configuration… What simple but effective tool can I use for this?
 Why I’m glad you asked.
-It’s the Silly Little Oracle Benchmark, also known as SLOB – and it’s currently available in version 2, AKA SLOB2.
+It’s the Silly Little Oracle Benchmark, also known as SLOB – and you can check here for the latest release.

 I’m not going to explain any more about SLOB here, because that task has already been performed by Kevin.
 If you don’t already know what SLOB is, I highly recommend testing it out.
-The README and the download is located via the SLOB2 page on Kevin’s blog.
-You can also find more useful SLOB information from Yury, Brian and Karl, among others.
+You can find a master page about SLOB on Kevin’s site here and my own SLOB master page here.

 The reason I like SLOB is that I can use it to test physical I/O. I can run SLOB with a defined set of workers and then use the resultant AWR report to calculate the number of read/write IOPS and the average latency of those reads/writes.
 I can also set parameters to modify the percentage of calls which are modify DML and the elapsed time for each test.
 This allows me to create graphs of the target system’s performance characteristics.

-Obviously the control_file parameter needs to be updated prior to deployment…as well as any other obvious changes like the db_name and ASM diskgroup names.
-If you are curious about the underscore parameters then you need to read this blog post by Yury.
+If you are curious about the underscore parameters lower down in the simple.ora file then you need to read this blog post by Yury.

 For this purpose I created a “SLOB Harness” script to run call SLOB using parameters fed from a configuration file.
 You can find both the shell script and a sample configuration file here: